Internal Customer Service Guide

 1. Creating an email address where employees can send questions to your support teams, such as techsupport@companyname.com or hr@companyname.com

-3. Live chatting with an internal support team member for questions that can be answered with a quick back-and-forth (e.g., fundamental tech issues).
+3. Live chat with an internal support team member for questions that can be answered with a quick back-and-forth (e.g., basic tech issues)

-4. Building a web form where employees can describe their issue or choose from a drop-down menu to indicate what issue they're having (e.g., tech support or HR).
+4. Establishing a web form where employees can describe their issue or choose from a drop-down menu to indicate what issue they're having (e.g., tech support or HR)

 Internal Customers Service: Final Thoughts